Former Arizona coach Miller not sanctioned in NCAA case

 Richardson was fired by the university and later pleaded guilty to accepting $20,000 in bribes from aspiring business manager Christian Dawkins.
 He was sentenced to three months in prison in 2019.

 Miller sat out a game in 2018 after ESPN reported that he was heard on an FBI wiretap discussing a $100,000 payment to future No. 1 overall NBA pick Deandre Ayton.
-Miller vehemently denied the report and Robbins announced a few days later that Miller would remain the Wildcats’ coach.
+Miller vehemently denied the report and university President Robert C. Robbins announced a few days later that Miller would remain the Wildcats’ coach.

 The investigation also included Arizona’s swimming and diving program, which received relatively minor penalties.